nekoulahaddad/SPA-with-webcomponents/README.md

 to run the app use the following steps:
 - npm install
 - npm start
-- the will run on localhost:8080
+- the app will run on localhost:8080